maher92-collab/securescan-pro/README.md

 ##  Main Features

-- Port scanning (TCP) – Finds open ports and grabs banners
+- Port scanning - checks what's open on the target
-- HTTP header check – Looks for missing or weak security headers
+- Security headers - sees if basic protections are missing
 - TLS/SSL analysis – Spots outdated protocols, weak ciphers, and certificate issues
 - CVE mapping – Links detected services to known vulnerabilities
 - Quick or deep scans – Run fast scans or go more detailed if you’ve got the time